Train travel in the UK can be

 3. Buy/Collect Your Tickets

 If you haven’t bought digital tickets, you’ll need to go to a ticket machine, and they are often busy.
 It’s no fun being stuck in the queue at a single ticket machine as your train rumbles into the station!
-Morning rush hour is the busiest time, but lines can build up at ticket machines at any time.
+Morning rush hour (7 am to 9 am) is the busiest time, but lines can build up at ticket machines at any time.

 My local station in North Yorkshire bursts at the seams for three days in July each year as more than a hundred thousand visitors descend on the town to enjoy the Great Yorkshire Show.
 Passengers who haven’t bought or collected their ticket early face a very long wait!